-Courtesy of the Brookings Institution
+Courtesy of the Brookings Institute

 Strategic Note 1: How to Calculate Shared Savings.
 Although the concept is simple - the ACO gets 50% of the difference between what the costs for the population turned out to be versus what the costs would have been if the ACO were not in place - DO NOT try to do this by comparing your population costs year-to-year.
 It might work the first year, but will be inappropriate after that.
-Having to beat your performance from the prior year, every year, is like calling an Olympic medalist a failure if she does not break her world record the next time out.
+Having to beat your performance from the prior year, every year, is like calling an Olympic medalist a failure if she does not break her world record the next time out, each time.
 In some CMS demonstration projects, relatively unmanaged counties in other parts of the country were picked as the control populations.
 Another way that works is to use an actuary that can predict the medical costs for your region or comparable community and use that actuarially valid projected amount as your unmanaged "comparable."
-A variation of this latter approach has been chosen by CMS for calculation of the MSSP savings.26
+A variation of this latter approach has been chosen by CMS for calculation of the Medicare Shared Savings Program savings.28

 Strategic Note 2: Be Patient Before Taking on Risk.
 Do not repeat the disaster of the '90s, when providers took on risk without proper technology, infrastructure, best practices, or experience.
-We recommend that you come within $5\% \pm 0$ your predicted costs for three consecutive years before leaving the shared-savings upside-only model.
+We recommend that you come within $5\% \pm$ of your predicted costs for three consecutive years before leaving the shared-savings bonus model.
 You may have unexpected costs over which you have no control.
 You will likely want to improve your Health Information Exchange, include relevant data elements, and see which of your ACO providers "get it."
-In our experience, fears are overblown that lack of downside risk will deter performance improvement.
-To the contrary, a meaningful bonus payment is very motivating, as much as a recognition of and respect for the clinical leadership of the physicians as it is for the benefit of dollars involved.
+In our experience, fears that lack of downside risk will deter performance improvement are overblown.
+On the contrary, a meaningful bonus payment is very motivating, as much as a recognition of and respect for the clinical leadership of the physicians as it is the benefit of dollars involved.
 Individual distributions that differ based on performance determined by peers is also a "grade" that high-achieving individuals work hard to earn.

-26 76 Fed.
+28 Fed.
 Reg.
-67985-67988.
+19654-19647.